KastnerRG/Read_the_docs/docs/project8.rst

 1) Introduction
 ---------------

-In this project, we develop binary neural network for MNIST digit classification.
+In this project, we develop a binary neural network for MNIST digit classification.
+Binary neural networks only use 0s or 1s (or -1s or 1s).
+The main goal of this project is to implement a neural network using XNOR and popcount operators instead of multiplications.

 2) Materials
 ------------
-The starter files for the project can be found at in `bnn_project <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/bnn_project.zip>`_.
+The starter files for the project can be found at `bnn_project <https://github.com/KastnerRG/Read_the_docs/tree/master/project_files/bnn_project.zip>`_.
 In the bnn_project folder contains:
  - python: this folder contains dataset, weights and python file for running BNN in python.
 The python file implements BNN_MNIST class which can be used for learning how BNN works in python.
 To run the python code, we only need to use numpy.
  - hls: hls testbench  ==> This is where you are going to write your code